darioRandazzoAccedo/vdk-doc/VDK_Web_Navigation.md

 Collection of Higher-Order Components for React.

 #### withFocus
-Provides navigation features by defining a nav prop which will be used to (via the focusManager and navigationService) update the navigation and notify the necessary components.
+Provides navigation features by defining a `nav` prop which will be used to (via the `focusManager` and `navigationService`) update the navigation and notify the necessary components.

 ##### nav prop structure
 Property	Description
-id	String.
+- id	String.
 Must have.
-Unique focus id for the nav system. nextup	String.
-Declares the next up component id. nextdown	String.
-Declares the next down component id. nextleft	String.
-Declares the next left component id. nextright	String.
-Declares the next right component id. parent	String.
-Declares the parent id. skip	Boolean.
+Unique focus id for the nav system.
+- nextup	String.
+Declares the next up component id.
+- nextdown	String.
+Declares the next down component id.
+- nextleft	String.
+Declares the next left component id.
+- nextright	String.
+Declares the next right component id.
+- parent	String.
+Declares the parent id.
+- skip	Boolean.
 Allows skipping when navigating the focus.
-Please check "Skip Behaviour" section for more details. forwardFocus	String.
-A focus id from another component to forward focus when focusing the current id. useLastFocus	Boolean.
-Whether to remember the last focus status when leave the component which has focusable children. internal	Object. internal.nextup	Function.
-Called when navigating with nextup. internal.nextdown	Function.
-Called when navigating with nextdown. internal.nextleft	Function.
-Called when navigating with nextleft. internal.nextright	Function.
-Called when navigating with nextright. directionReassign	Object.
+Please check "Skip Behaviour" section for more details.
+- forwardFocus	String.
+A focus id from another component to forward focus when focusing the current id.
+- useLastFocus	Boolean.
+Whether to remember the last focus status when leave the component which has focusable children.
+- internal	Object.
+- internal.nextup	Function.
+Called when navigating with nextup.
+- internal.nextdown	Function.
+Called when navigating with nextdown.
+- internal.nextleft	Function.
+Called when navigating with nextleft.
+- internal.nextright	Function.
+Called when navigating with nextright.
+- directionReassign	Object.
 Used to remap the direction of next up/down/left/right.
 Mainly used for switching right to left app mode.

-When passing an internal function, they will be called instead of using the respective navigation value (e.g. internal.nextup takes preference over nextup: 'foo').
+When passing an `internal` function, they will be called instead of using the respective navigation value (e.g. `internal.nextup` takes preference over `nextup: 'foo'`).
 When returning true in an internal function, the navigation is stopped.
 This allows for custom behavior like changing the focus dynamically.

-#### Skip Behaviour
+##### Skip Behaviour
-When setting skip: true inside the nav, for example in nav={{ id: 'idValue', nextright: 'idValue2', skip: true }}, it is important to know the expected behaviour:
+When setting skip: true inside the nav, for example in `nav={{ id: 'idValue', nextright: 'idValue2', skip: true }}`, it is important to know the expected behaviour:

-When there are several consecutive skipped components, none of them will be focused in a single press When the skipped component is the last in the direction (including other parents), the navigation will be stopped in the last non-skipped component
+- When there are several consecutive skipped components, none of them will be focused in a single press
+- When the skipped component is the last in the direction (including other parents), the navigation will be stopped in the last non-skipped component
-A potentially skipped component should NOT be focused directly with focusManager.changeFocus('...')
+- A potentially skipped component should NOT be focused directly with focusManager.changeFocus('...')
-When skipping a container, and the focus not yet in any of its children components, all the children components would be skipped on navigation
+- When skipping a container, and the focus not yet in any of its children components, all the children components would be skipped on navigation
-Please check the Storybook stories or the test cases for withFocus to see the current behaviours This is a recent feature, please comment any issue and we will add more tests for edge cases withForwardFocus
+- Please check the Storybook stories or the test cases for withFocus to see the current behaviours
+- This is a recent feature, please comment any issue and we will add more tests for edge cases

+#### withForwardFocus
 Higher-Order Component that wraps a component to always forward the focus to a certain id when this component is mounted.

 #### withLayout